 Heart-warming emotionally charged saga of a small southern town’s struggle for survival and two women’s challenge to balance family and career

 Rachel Streetman is one audition away from landing the lead in a play written by a respected director and jump-starting her lackluster acting career.
 An unexpected incident sends her fleeing back to Willow Falls, Georgia and Charlie Bricker’s arms.
 After collaborating with Emily to revive the town’s theater, an invitation to audition for a play in Atlanta’s premiere theater forces her to choose between loyalty and her life-long dream.

-After waiting for months to hear from publishers, Emily Hayes receives one response—a rejection.
-When famous artist Naomi Jasper offers her much-needed money to finish writing, then cast and direct a play about Willow Falls’ colorful history, she faces a difficult decision—postpone rewriting her novel or accept the project.
-After convincing Rachel to partner with her, she agrees to take on the play.
-Failure to deliver is not an option.
+Months after submitting her first novel to publishers, Emily Hayes receives one response—a rejection.
+When famous artist Naomi Jasper offers her much-needed cash to finish writing, then cast and direct a play about Willow Falls’ colorful history, Emily faces a difficult decision—postpone rewriting her novel or accept the offer.
+Aware the project has a high probability of failure she recruits the one person who has the experience she needs.